Trystanr/Intro-to-AR/README.md

 ### Extremely helpful projects:
+I couldn't have completed my own project without the core principles and frameworks these apps taught.

 [ARKit-CoreML](https://github.com/Rightpoint/ARKit-CoreML) - Provided a framework for Machine Learning in AR, as well as a framework for this app

 [BitCardPoker](https://github.com/floatmingo/BitCardPoker) - Provides a library for evaluating poker hands, extremely useful and works well